Configure disaster recovery

 • An extra-large PEADM installation must first use the peadm::add_database plan to prepare a replica-postgresql node before using the peadm::add_replica to complete expansion to an extra-large disaster recovery installation.
 When running the peadm::add_replica plan, you must also set the replica_postgresql_host parameter to the database host you just added with the peadm::add_database plan.

-• In a standard disaster recovery configuration, or extra-large disaster recovery configuration without compilers, you need to manually reset the PE Agent node groups puppet_enterprise::profile::agent parameters with the new primary/replica addresses.
+• In a standard disaster recovery configuration, or extra-large disaster recovery configuration without compilers, you need to manually reset the PE agent node groups puppet_enterprise::profile::agent parameters with the new primary/replica addresses.

 What to do next